Eligibility criteria and application

 • Curriculum vitae

-• Motivation letter – detailed info below
+• Motivation letter– detailed info below

-• Leadership essay – detailed info below
+• Leadership thoughts in video format– detailed info below

 • Official transcripts – detailed info below